Rosstin/UNDERDREAM/XR-Interaction-Toolkit-Examples-main/README.md

  B. Fix bar in Y
  D. Bar knows her new index based on X
  G. Bar's index is represented by graph index, not Unity X Pos
+ H. Fix reset button
+ K. the graph doesn’t ever rest with missing or OVERLAPPING bars on any given spot Ka. done - selected bar pops forward enuff to prevent them touching
+ L. the selected bar could move forward smoothly when selected to avoid overlaps - i can do this by modifying local mesh